 While supporting my three children through their virtual learning in ACPS, I worked hard to represent parents, students, and staff: hearing concerns, asking hard questions, and driving ACPS to workable solutions while we navigated constantly-changing CDC guidance.
 I understood that our community is diverse and our tolerance to risk varies, which is why I sought approaches that balanced everyone’s needs.
 I pushed to get students back to in-person learning in the safest way possible.
 I’ve stood up for ACPS families and teachers, and I will continue to do so with your support.

-It’s my belief that what our children need to recover from the pandemic is the same thing they needed before COVID-19: caring, professionally-trained teachers and support staff; safe, healthy buildings with adequate space; a rigorous and engaging curriculum; proven teaching methods; equitable opportunities; timely, research-based interventions; and a focus on the whole child to include students’ physical and mental health.
+It’s my belief that what our children need to recover from the pandemic is the same thing they needed before COVID-19: caring, professionally-trained teachers and support staff; safe, healthy buildings with adequate space; a rigorous and engaging curriculum; proven teaching methods; equitable opportunities; timely, evidence-based supports; and a focus on the whole child to include students’ physical and mental health.
 These will continue to be my priorities for Alexandria City Public Schools.